---The Timer Table contains 4 timeout timers that are sent to the DSG --clients via the DCD message.
-These timers are sent to the DSG clients --via the DCD message. --Each downstream mapped to only one set of timers.
+--The Timer Table contains 4 timeout timers that are sent to the DSG '''

-'''

-dsgIfTimerTable OBJECT-TYPE

-SYNTAX

-SEQUENCE OF DsqlfTimerEntry

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION

-"The DSG Timer Table contains timers that are sent to

-the DSG client(s) via the DCD message."

-::= { dsgIfDCD 4 }

-dsgIfTimerEntry OBJECT-TYPE

-DsgIfTimerEntry

-SYNTAX

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION

-"An entry in the DSG Timer Table.
-Rows are created

-by an SNMP SET request setting the value of

-dsgIfTimerRowStatus to 'createAndGo'.

-Rows are deleted by an SNMP SET request setting the value

-of dsgIfTimerRowStatus to 'destroy'."

-INDEX { dsgIfTimerIndex }

-::= { dsgIfTimerTable 1 }

-DsgIfTimerEntry ::= SEQUENCE {

-dsgIfTimerIndex

-Unsigned32,

-dsgIfTimerTdsg1

-Unsigned32,

-dsgIfTimerTdsg2

-Unsigned32,

-dsqIfTimerTdsq3

-Unsigned32,

-dsgIfTimerTdsg4

-Unsigned32,

-dsgIfTimerRowStatus RowStatus

-dsqlfTimerIndex OBJECT-TYPE

-SYNTAX

-Unsigned32

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION

-"The index to this table."

-::= { dsgIfTimerEntry 1 }

-dsgIfTimerTdsg1 OBJECT-TYPE

-Unsigned32 (1..65535)

-SYNTAX

-UNITS

-"second"

-MAX-ACCESS read-create

-STATUS

-current

-DESCRIPTION

-"Initialization Timeout.
-This is the timeout period

-for the DSG packets during initialization of the DSG

-client.
+--clients via the DCD message.
+These timers are sent to the DSG clients --via the DCD message. --Each downstream mapped to only one set of timers. \\\\\ \\\\\ dsgIfTimerTable OBJECT-TYPE SYNTAX SEQUENCE OF DsgIfTimerEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "The DSG Timer Table contains timers that are sent to the DSG client(s) via the DCD message." ::= { dsgIfDCD 4 } dsglfTimerEntry OBJECT-TYPE SYNTAX DsgIfTimerEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "An entry in the DSG Timer Table.
+Rows are created by an SNMP SET request setting the value of dsgIfTimerRowStatus to 'createAndGo'.
+Rows are deleted by an SNMP SET request setting the value of dsgIfTimerRowStatus to 'destroy'."
+INDEX { dsgIfTimerIndex } ::= { dsgIfTimerTable 1 } DsgIfTimerEntry ::= SEQUENCE { dsglfTimerIndex Unsigned32, dsgIfTimerTdsg1 Unsigned32, Unsigned32, dsgIfTimerTdsg2 Unsigned32, dsgIfTimerTdsg3 dsqlfTimerTdsq4 Unsigned32, dsgIfTimerRowStatus RowStatus } dsglfTimerIndex OBJECT-TYPE SYNTAX Unsigned32 MAX-ACCESS not-accessible STATUS current DESCRIPTION "The index to this table." ::= { dsgIfTimerEntry 1 } dsgIfTimerTdsg1 OBJECT-TYPE SYNTAX Unsigned32 (1..65535) UNITS "second" MAX-ACCESS read-create STATUS current DESCRIPTION "Initialization Timeout.
+This is the timeout period for the DSG packets during initialization of the DSG client.
 The default value is 2 seconds."

-DEFVAL { 2 }

-::= { dsglfTimerEntry 2 }

-dsqlfTimerTdsq2 OBJECT-TYPE

-SYNTAX

-Unsigned32 (1..65535)

-"second"

-UNTTS

-MAX-ACCESS read-create

-STATUS

-current

-DESCRIPTION

-"Operational Timeout.
-This is the timeout period for

-the DSG packets during normal operation of the DSG client.
+DEFVAL $\{2\}$ ::= { dsgIfTimerEntry 2 } dsgIfTimerTdsg2 OBJECT-TYPE SYNTAX Unsigned32 (1..65535) "second" UNTTS MAX-ACCESS read-create STATUS current DESCRIPTION "Operational Timeout.
+This is the timeout period for the DSG packets during normal operation of the DSG client.
 Default value is 600 seconds."

-DEFVAL \{ 600 \}
+DEFVAL $\{600\}$

+'''

 ::= { dsgIfTimerEntry 3 }

-dsgIfTimerTdsg3 OBJECT-TYPE
+dsqlfTimerTdsq3 OBJECT-TYPE

+SYNTAX

 Unsigned32 (0..65535)

-SYNTAX
+"second"

 UNITS

-"second"

-'''

-'''

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "Two-way retry timer.
 This is the retry timer that

 determines when the DSG client attempts to reconnect

 with the DSG Agent and established two-way connectivity.

 Default value is 300 seconds.
 The value 0 indicates that

 the client will continuously retry two-way operation."

 DEFVAL { 300 }

 ::= { dsgIfTimerEntry 4 }

 dsgIfTimerTdsg4 OBJECT-TYPE

 SYNTAX

 Unsigned32 (0..65535)

-UNITS
+UNTTS

 "second"

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "One-way retry timer.
 The retry timer that determines

 when the client attempts to rescan for a DOCSIS

 downstream channel that contains DSG packets after a

 dsgIfTimerTdsg1 or dsgIfTimerTdsg2 timeout.

 Default value is 1800 seconds.
 The value 0 indicates that

 the client will immediately begin scanning upon

-dsglfTimerTdsg1 or dsglfTimerTdsg2 timeout."
+dsgIfTimerTdsg1 or dsgIfTimerTdsg2 timeout."

 DEFVAL { 1800 }

 ::= { dsgIfTimerEntry 5 }

-dsqIfTimerRowStatus OBJECT-TYPE
+dsgIfTimerRowStatus OBJECT-TYPE

+RowStatus

 SYNTAX

-RowStatus

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The status of the row."

-::= { dsqlfTimerEntry 6 }
+::= { dsgIfTimerEntry 6 }

---The IF Tunnel Downstream Stats Table is indexed by the DSG Tunnel

---Index & the ifIndex of the downstream.
-It contains the packet and byte

---counters for each tunnel.
-In addition for 3.0 devices it contains the

---DSID used to label the tunnel traffic
+--The IF Tunnel Downstream Stats Table is indexed by the DSG Tunnel --Index & the ifIndex of the downstream.
+It contains the packet and byte --counters for each tunnel.
+In addition for 3.0 devices it contains the --DSID used to label the tunnel traffic